Suppression and enhancement of bosonic stimulation by atomic interactions

 Indeed, in our experiments the interactions dramatically affect light scattering without significantly changing the momentum-space occupations; in fact, they affect it on a timescale on which $N_\mathbf{k}$ cannot change.
-We illustrate this in Fig.~\ref{fig1}\textbf{c}, by showing how $\Gamma$ grows when the interactions are rapidly turned off.
+We illustrate this in Fig.~1\textbf{c}, by showing how $\Gamma$ grows when the interactions are rapidly turned off.
 Here $T \approx1.1\,\Tc$ and $\Gamma_0$ corresponds to $27(3)$ photon counts (Methods).
 Using a magnetic Feshbach resonance at $33.6\,$G, we first prepare the cloud at a relatively large $a=500\,a_0$, where $a_0$ is the Bohr radius.
 We then sweep the $B$ field to reduce $a$ to $< 50\,a_0$ within $200\,\upmu$s (top panel), and observe that $\Gamma$ grows on the same timescale (bottom panel).
-For comparison, it takes several milliseconds for the global momentum-space occupations and density distribution to change [the rates of these processes are set, respectively, by the collision rate, $8 \pi n a^2 \sqrt{2\kB T/(\pi m)}$, and the speed of first sound, $\approx \sqrt{\kB T/m}$].
-This separation of timescales clearly shows that the change in $\Gamma$ arises due to local BMF correlations.
+For comparison, it takes several milliseconds for the global momentum-space occupations and density distribution to change [the rates of these processes are set, respectively, by the collision rate, $8 \pi n a^2 \sqrt{2\kB T/(\pi m)}$, and the frequency of sound waves, $\propto \sqrt{\kB T/m}$].
+This separation of timescales clearly shows that the change in $\Gamma$ arises due to local correlations.

-We now turn to a quantitative study of the bosonic enhancement factor $E$ for a range of temperatures, gas densities, and interaction strengths (Fig.~\ref{fig2}).
+We now turn to a quantitative study of the bosonic enhancement factor $E$ for a range of temperatures, gas densities, and interaction strengths (Fig.~2).

-Starting with the case of a quasi-ideal gas ($a=25\,a_0$, corresponding to $a/\lambda < 3 \times 10^{-3}$), in Fig.~\ref{fig2}{\bf a} we plot $E$ as a function of $T/\Tc$ for three different densities.
+Starting with the case of a quasi-ideal gas ($a=25\,a_0$, corresponding to $a/\lambda < 3 \times 10^{-3}$), in Fig.~2{\bf a} we plot $E$ as a function of $T/\Tc$ for three different densities.
 Near $\Tc$, in our densest clouds we observe enhancement up to a factor of $2$.

-We reproduce these observations in numerical calculations (solid lines in Fig.~\ref{fig2}{\bf a}) based on Eq.~(\ref{eq:2}), without considering any BMF correlations.
-Our simulations take into account that: (i) the gas density depends slightly on the temperature and mean-field interaction energy because the trap walls are not infinitely steep (see Methods and Extended Data Fig.~\ref{fig:si:2}), and (ii) Eqs.~(\ref{eq:1},\,\ref{eq:2}) assume spin-preserving scattering, but in our experiments about a quarter of the scattering events are spin-changing (see Methods and Extended Data Fig.~\ref{fig:si:3}), and this Raman process is not bosonically enhanced~\cite{Lu:2023}.
+We reproduce these observations in numerical calculations (solid lines in Fig.~2{\bf a}) based on the standard bosonic-stimulation result in Eq.~(\ref{eq:2}).
+Our simulations take into account that: (i) the gas density depends slightly on the temperature and mean-field interaction energy because the trap walls are not infinitely steep (see Methods and Extended Data Fig.~2), and (ii) Eqs.~(\ref{eq:1},\,\ref{eq:2}) assume spin-preserving scattering, but in our experiments about a quarter of the scattering events are spin-changing (see Methods and Extended Data Fig.~3), and this Raman process is not bosonically enhanced~\cite{Lu:2023}.